 The Walkin’ Wheels Large Dog Wheelchair is designed to improve mobility for large pets weighing between 70-180 lbs. that are dealing with hind end weakness, mobility loss or rear leg paralysis.
 The fully adjustable Walkin’ Wheels wheelchair is ideal for both long-term use to keep dogs active and for short-term rehabilitative use.

 - Ideal for large pets weighing 70 to 180 lbs.

 - Wheelchair frame constructed of durable, lightweight extruded aluminum

 - Push button adjustability, for full adjustability in height, length, and width

-- Frame Color Available in: Blue, Pink, and Camo
+- Frame Color Available in: Blue or Pink

 - All-terrain foam wheels come standard, upgrade to pneumatic air tires available for very active dogs

 - Improve mobility for pets during surgical or injury recovery

 - Enhance physical therapy and strength training exercises